org-arl/unet-blog/_posts/2019-09-26-whats-new-in-UnetStack3.md

 #### 1. Unet audio

 Unet audio is a software-defined open-architecture acoustic modem (SDOAM) that runs on your laptop, or on any Linux-based embedded computer with a sound card.
 It uses the sound card to transmit and receive sound, transforming your computer into a full-fleged acoustic modem!
 You get the full flexibility of UnetStack on the modem, allowing you to experiment with novel communication techniques, as well as developing and testing acoustic networking protocols with ease.

+Unet audio also supports transmission and reception of JANUS (NATO communications standard) frames.

 #### 2. UnetSocket API